ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/AWS-technical-essentials/README.md

     - A container image – This is compatible with the Open Container Initiative (OCI) specification.
 You add your function code and dependencies to the image.
 You must also include the operating system and a Lambda runtime.
   - Runtime
     - The programming language that you choose to write your Lambda function
-      - Runtime options: Node.js, Python, Ruby, Java, Go, .NET Core, and custom runtimes
+      - Runtime options: Node.js, Python, Ruby, Java, Go, .NET Core, and custom runtime
   - Lambda function handler
     - The method in your code that processes events
       - Runs when the function is invoked